 “Regardless of how it’s measured, CEO pay continues to be very, very high and has grown far faster in recent decades than typical worker pay,” Mishel and Schieder wrote.
 “Exorbitant CEO pay means that the fruits of economic growth are not going to ordinary workers, since the higher CEO pay does not reflect correspondingly higher output.” [ref]

 The other thing to recognize is that the two reasons just cited for paying doctors more (student debt and scarcity) will both be easily eliminated in our new economy.
 One easy way to lower doctor salaries is to release doctors from funding their own educations, and therefore the student debt that they carry.
-In the new economy described in this book, doctors will receive their training for free as part of the normal course of business for the city.
+In the new economy described in this book, doctors will receive their training for free as part of the normal operation for the city.
 Second, the reason why doctors are rare in the United States is because of artificial scarcity imposed and enforced by the American Medical Association [ref], [ref].
 This ridiculous scarcity obviously will not exist in the new economy.

 Also note that doctors will be increasingly replaced by robots and software that will do a much better job of health care.
 For example, robots and software will go a long way toward eliminating the very large number of medical mistakes that occur in the United States:

 Nightmare stories of nurses giving potent drugs meant for one patient to another and surgeons removing the wrong body parts have dominated recent headlines about medical care.
 Lest you assume those cases are the exceptions, a new study by patient-safety researchers provides some context.